3.1.2.40 Newly arrived resident's waiting period (NARWP)

 Note: The NARWP for CA and PP only applies to people granted a permanent visa on or after 1 January 2019.

-Note: People granted a relevant visa on or after 1 January 2019 are also subject to a NARWP for FTB Part A, PLP and DAPP.
-More information is in FA Guide 2.2.1.10 and PPL Guide 2.4.3.
+Note: People granted a relevant visa on or after 1 January 2019 are also subject to a NARWP for FTB Part A, PLP and (up to 30 June 2023) DAPP.
+More information is available at FA Guide 2.2.1.10 and PPL Guide 2.4.3.

 Note: A NARWP also applies to the farm household allowance (FHA).
 FHA is paid under the Farm Household Support Act 2014 on behalf of the Department of Agriculture, Fisheries and Forestry.
 The NARWP for FHA operates similarly to the NARWP for JSP.
 Please refer to JSP for policy guidance.